cybercongress/cybernomics/bostrom/README.md

 <p style="text-align:center;"><img src="https://render.githubusercontent.com/render/math?math=\color{green}agents\_count = 2 \cdot days^{2} %2B 100 \cdot days %2B 8700"></p>

-Assuming that there are much more crypto-agents now than it was at the time of ETH launch, we adjusted the formula with coefficients to expect more rapid growth.
+Assuming that there are much more crypto-agents now than there was at the time of ETH launch, we adjusted the formula with coefficients to expect more rapid growth.

 <p style="text-align:center;"><img src="https://render.githubusercontent.com/render/math?math=\color{green}agents\_count = 9 \cdot days^2 %2B 100 \cdot days %2B agents\_count\_at\_activation"></p>